joonsunn/my-apps/README.md

 # Monorepo

+This monorepo is managed using `pnpm`, hence using `pnpm` is non-negotiable.

+It is recommended to install `pnpm` globally using the official install script instead of through `npm` or any other package managers.

 ## Managing .gitignore

 Files that should be globally ignored (e.g. `node_modules`) should be added to the root-level `.gitignore` file.